Kismat-adhikari/Google-Scrapper/README.md

 3. **Search**: Navigates to Google Maps and searches for keyword + location
 4. **Result Collection**: Scrolls and collects all result links
 5. **Detail Extraction**: Visits each place and extracts all details
+6. **Email Scraping**:
+   - Extracts emails from Google Maps listing
+   - Visits business website and scrapes for emails
+   - Checks contact/about pages for additional emails
-6. **Anti-Bot Handling**: Detects CAPTCHAs/blocking and rotates proxy automatically
+7. **Anti-Bot Handling**: Detects CAPTCHAs/blocking and rotates proxy automatically
-7. **Deduplication**: Filters duplicates by name and coordinates
+8. **Deduplication**: Filters duplicates by name and coordinates
-8. **Save Results**: Exports to CSV and JSONL with logging
+9. **Save Results**: Exports to CSV and JSONL with logging

 ## Anti-Bot Features